NathanDavisBarrett/learning-vue-cli/tutorials/lesson1.md

-# Learning the Vue CLI: Lesson 1: Installing and Using the Vue CLI
+# Lesson 1: Installing and Using the Vue CLI

 The first step is to install the Vue CLI using npm: